We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 - Color options: Silver, brushed titanium, matte black, stealth black, rose gold, gold

-It’s also the most expensive.
-Starting at $349/£349 it also requires a $5.99/£4.99 monthly subscription to get access to all the juicy sleep and long-term health insights on offer.
-If that outlay makes you balk, then try the RingConn 2, Ultrahuman Ring Air or Galaxy Ring listed below.
+The Oura Ring 4 is the best smart ring money can buy right now, although it’s also the most expensive.
+Starting at $349/£349 it also requires a $5.99/£4.99 monthly subscription to access all the juicy sleep and long-term health insights.
+If that outlay makes you balk, then try the RingConn 2, Ultrahuman Ring Air, or Galaxy Ring listed below.

 However, the Oura app is by far the best we’ve used, and we’ve found its sleep-tracking accuracy to be superior too — and that’s backed up by repeated success in clinical trials.
-Sleep is joined by readiness, stress, and activity, with daily tracking of core vitals such as breathing rate, heart rate and body temperature.
+Sleep tracking is joined by readiness, stress, and activity, with daily tracking of core vitals such as breathing rate, heart rate and body temperature.

 The new Oura app also focuses on tracking health over time, including stress resistance, cardio fitness, cardio age, and how your sleep patterns tally with your circadian rhythm.
 It’s also starting metabolic health tracking, and if you log meals using its AI identification algorithm then it will assess your meal regularity, too.